As an NPR host.

-The Daily Show correspondent wrote in — from the future! (actually: Chicago) — to cap off our Best of TV week.
+The Daily Show correspondent wrote in — from the future! (actually, from present-day Chicago) — to cap off our Best of TV week.

 "Something I want to talk to you about — this is very serious: Do you know how terrible your posture is?"

 Are you ready for the end of the world?

 "I have not heard about this.
 Are you kidding?"

 Will you do your part to see the Tim and Eric movie?
 Sign below.